eastmaels/steemblog.github.io/_posts/account/justyy/2018-09-29_thanks-to-hf20-i-have-witnessed-blocks-with-zero-transactions.md

 - - -

-This page is synchronized from the post: [Thanks to HF20 - I have witnessed blocks with zero transactions](https://steemit.com/@justyy/thanks-to-hf20-i-have-witnessed-blocks-with-zero-transactions)
+This page is synchronized from the post: ['Thanks to HF20 - I have witnessed blocks with zero transactions'](https://steemit.com/@justyy/thanks-to-hf20-i-have-witnessed-blocks-with-zero-transactions)